11Firefox11/CleverTemplate/README.md

 ### Custom input data file
 As the config file, Clever Template has its own simple config JSON syntax, but the file name can be anything.
 This syntax is very important.
 #### Creating a custom input data file
-The file can be named anything, and can have any file extension, as long as it has json formatted in it.
+The file can be named anything and can have any file extension, as long as it has json formatted in it.
 Create a file, then just open it with any text editor and start editing it.
 #### Syntax, formatting
 The custom input data file is simple, it is easy to set up.
 The file must contain JSON syntax.
 It has to conatin a main object, inside it keys named as the template files, refeering from the [config file](#config-file).
 Inside the template file keys, there should be variable keys, with their custom value.
 The variable keys should contain a special value, what matches with the [config file variables](#variable), what will be matched with it.
 ##### Main sample, syntax for custom input data file